ShudarsanRegmi/ShudarsanRegmi/README.md

 # 💫 About Me:
-Namaste 🙏,<br><br>I am a passionate Full Stack Web Developer and Cyber Security Enthusiast.
+I am a passionate Full Stack Web Developer and Cyber Security Enthusiast.
 I love creating software solutions that address real-world challenges.
 I am actively seeking collaboration on exciting projects.
 If you have a novel idea or would like to contribute to my existing projects, feel free to fork my repository.
 Let's work together to build something amazing!

 ## 🌐 Socials: